Canada, Australia impose COVID rules on travelers from China

 Australian health authorities said Sunday that from Jan 5. all air travelers from mainland China, Hong Kong or Macao will need to show a negative COVID-19 test taken within two days of their departure.

 Canadian authorities announced similar measures that will also come into effect Jan.
-5 in a statement dated Saturday.
+5 in a statement dated Saturday — a move experts say isn’t very effective.

+Kerry Bowman, assistant professor at the University of Toronto’s Temerty Faculty of Medicine, said the requirement is “not based on science at this point.”

+“This isn’t the early days of the pandemic,” he said.
+“It’s pretty clear that point-of-entry screening is not very effective at all.
+Often people can test positive days and weeks later.”

 Australia and Canada join other countries including the U.S., U.K., India, Japan and several European nations in imposing tougher COVID-19 measures on Chinese travelers amid concerns over a lack of data on infections in China and fears of the possibility that new variants may spread.